Skip to content

 This raises a question: why do most major corporations adopt FX hedging strategies while smaller companies often see it as an unnecessary expense?
 This article delves into the most common mistake made by finance teams when it comes to hedging and presents a more structured and robust approach to understanding this complex practice.

-The most popular (and often wrong) reason for busying FX forwards
+The most popular (and often wrong) reason for buying FX forwards

 Numerous finance professionals view the primary aim of "hedging" using FX forwards as securing a more favourable FX rate for future transactions.
 While this notion holds some truth, it fosters a decision-making framework that is too flexible, leading to unpredictable incentives and behaviour.